Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Straightforward assembly Velvet can run warm
+Straightforward assembly Velvet runs warm

 Better Homes & Gardens Wyatt Velvet Sofa